The Challenge

 SAP Center

-The final pitch day will take place at the iconic SAP Center in San Jose, California — home of the San Jose Sharks.
+The final pitch day will take place at the iconic SAP Center in San Jose, California — home of the Sharks Foundation.
 Teams selected as finalists will present their ideas to a panel of NHL, NHLPA, and SAP judges at this world-class venue.

 Address